stackmates/stackmates/boxes/readme.md

+## Issues

+On my machine fig install works on phusion_experiments

+But on debian 7.7 created today fig build has a problem connnecting to mongo with ip address

+This build process worked fine on debian 7.4 yesterday.

 ## Goal

-Test basic monolith deployment to production on debian box
+Test monolith backend deployment to production on debian box

 ## Prepare machine